1940–41 John Carroll Blue Streaks men's ice hockey season: Season

 John Carroll was entering its fourth year riding a 29-game winning streak and was the three-time champion of the newly-renamed Ohio League.
 The program only really had two problems; a diminishing pool of opponents and a lack of attendance.
 Herb Bee had attempted to schedule games against other midwestern teams like Michigan and Minnesota but, despite some interest in facing the high-scoring Blue Streaks, no games outside their league were ever agreed to.
 As a result, all of JCU's games were against the relatively poor competition of the Penn-Ohio League, as evidenced by their sterling record.
 The disparity in play also had an unwelcome side-effect: apathy.
-John Carroll was the best team in the conference in each of the first three seasons, but was so far ahead of all other programs that the league had been disintegrating.
+John Carroll was the best team in the conference in each of the first three seasons, but was so far ahead of all other programs that the league had started disintegrating.
 Pitt and Baldwin Wallace left after two years and were followed by Duquesne and Carnegie Tech in 1940.
 The league now had just 4 members and was in jeopardy of disappearing altogether.

 In spite of these troubles, John Carroll was still hoping that the program could be saved and league patron Al Sutphin had a plan.
 The owner of the Cleveland Barons offered a special deal for season tickets in the hopes that attendance to the games would increase.
 In the opening game of their season, Carroll's winning streak ended with a tie.
-The team was unable to break the deadlock in overtime because a public skate was scheduled for immediately after the match.
+The team was unable to break the deadlock in overtime because a public skate was scheduled immediately after the match.
 The team responded with a win the following week to at least extending their unbeaten streak to 32 games.